 11. Love Will Tear Us Apart: emotions, patriotism and the English Defence League C.M.
 Quinn

 12. The British Far Right Since 1967 – A Bibliographic Survey Craig Fowlie

-Nigel Copsey is Professor in the School of Arts & Media at Teesside University, UK.
+Nigel Copsey is Professor in Modern History in the School of Social Sciences, Humanities and Law at Teesside University, UK.

-Matthew Worley is Professor in the Department of History at the University of Reading, UK.
+Matthew Worley is Professor of Modern History in the Department of History at the University of Reading, UK.